Alice! Health Promotion Directory

 Darlene is originally from central New Jersey.
 In her spare time, she enjoys reading, drawing, collecting a variety of plants, and trying different recipes.
 She enjoys exploring different neighborhoods in the city and trying lots of different foods!

-• Alicia K. Czachowski is the Senior Executive Director of Alice Health Promotion.
+• Alic K. Czachowski is the Senior Executive Director of Alice Health Promotion.
 In their role, they manage the Alice Health Promotion team including Direct Services, Health Promotion, and Public Health initiatives.
-Alicia also works with the Senior Leadership team of Columbia Health on strategic planning; diversity, equity, inclusion, and belonging efforts; and ongoing holistic health and well-being work supporting the Columbia community.
+Alic also works with the Senior Leadership team of Columbia Health on strategic planning; diversity, equity, inclusion, and belonging efforts; and ongoing holistic health and well-being work supporting the Columbia community.

 Profiles, showing -